 I finally decided to take my goggles off for this picture at the end of the event.
 I wore them throughout the entire event – I NEVER ONCE REMOVED THEM – and I was perfectly fine all day!
 I FINALLY decided to chance it and take them off AFTER THE EVENT HAS ALREADY ENDED – and the rotten tomato acid immediately filled my eyes.
 My eyes tend to get infected and irritated super easily so I generally try not to take any chances.

-But yes, moving on… while my one eye was now as bloodshot red as a tomato and STINGING, I needed to try to clean it out somehow.
-I couldn’t go into ANY of the buildings to use a restroom sink because tomato chunks and juice were still dripping off every article on my body.
-I couldn’t use the local’s hoses along the streets to clean my eye because the lines were long and that sounded far too painful and uncomfortable with everyone watching.
-(Sorry, I am seriously anxious, what can I say?)
-What was I to do!?
+While my one eye was now as bloodshot red as a tomato and STINGING, I needed to try to clean it out somehow.
+I couldn’t go into ANY of the buildings to use a restroom sink because tomato chunks and juice were still dripping off every article on my body… I couldn’t use the local’s hoses along the streets to clean my eye because the lines of people waiting to be cleaned off were EXTREMELY long and that sounded far too painful and uncomfortable to try with everyone watching.

 We found a concession stand and bought three bottles of water.
 On a quiet street, I tilted my head and Jorge helped rinse my eye.
 It hurt so badly and it was nothing but a temporary fix.
 For a few seconds, my eye would be flushed clean so I could see.
 Except, it would soon become all gooey and gross again just minutes later.